typescript-eslint/typescript-eslint/packages/website/blog/2023-07-09-announcing-typescript-eslint-v6.md

 // import * as TSESLint from '@typescript-eslint/utils/dist/ts-eslint';
 // -->
 import { TSESLint } from '@typescript-eslint/utils';
+// The following would also work and be equivalent:
+// import * as TSESLint from '@typescript-eslint/utils/ts-eslint';
+// But explicit importing should be generally favored over start imports.

 // import { RuleModule } from '@typescript-eslint/utils/dist/ts-eslint';
 // -->